Updated February 3, 2024 by Sean McQuaid

 Why You Shouldn’t Take a Breath Test

-By refusing to take the test, there will be no evidence of your BAC level at the time.
-Your refusal will be used against you, but this can be a better scenario than handing over proof of impairment.
+By refusing to take the test, there will be no evidence of your BAC level.
+They have to base their entire case on their observations of you.
+Your refusal can be introduced as evidence against you, but this can be a better scenario than handing over proof of impairment.

 There may even be ways to justify your refusal to take a breathalyzer test, such as: